GhentCDH/evwrit/README.md

 - Ensure you have the ssh-agent active with the correct SSH key!
 - If an external PostgreSQL database or Elasticsearch is used, update or remove the services in `docker-compose.yaml` ( or create a `docker-composer.override.yaml` file).

-### Dev Container

-When building using a dev container, the startup script and the indexing for Elasticsearch are done using `postCreateCommand` found in `.devcontainer/devcontainer.json`.
-Edit this command to the required index and limit.
-After that, build the dev container and reopen VSCode in the container.

-This command is handy because it is only executed once: when creating the containers.

 ## IMPORTANT NOTES